 Currently, Malgieri directs the baking program at the Institute of Culinary Education (formerly Peter Kump’s New York Cooking School) and frequently serves as a guest teacher at many cooking schools.
 Since 1985, he has appeared at culinary events throughout North America, and at the Smithsonian Institution.

-Malgieri’s recipes have been published in the Food section and writes a monthly column for Tribune Media Services, which appears in newspapers all over the United States.
-He has also written for the , and Cook’s Illustrated.
+Malgieri’s recipes have been published in many major food sections including the Washington Post, Chicago Tribune, and the New York Times.
+He has also written for magazines such as Saveur, Food and Wine, Gourmet, and Cook’s Illustrated, as well as Switzerland Tourism’s USA website and that of SWISS International Air Lines.
 He is a contributing editor of Dessert Professional magazine and has been the American correspondent for the Italian magazine La Pasticceria Internazionale and editor of Dolce Italia, a publication of the Italian Trade Commission.

 Malgieri has appeared on local television throughout the United States, as well as on all the national morning shows.
 Other television credits include Chef du Jour, Cook’s Choice, Bakers Dozen, Cooking Live, and Sara’s Secrets on the Food Network and appearances with Julia Child on Baking with Julia, as well as with Martha Stewart.
 He also appeared with Vincent Schiavelli in the PBS series The Chefs of Cucina Amore.